KevinLikesCoding07/Plant-based-hair-product-recommender-/README.md

 How to run:

-Go to an online Python compiler or download Python Download this repository
+Go to an online Python compiler or download Python, Download this repository,
  Run the code